 Bayard Rustin LGBT and Social Justice Themed Living Community

-The LGBT Center and Campus Housing at the University of Louisville host a themed housing option for students who are interested in lesbian, gay, bisexual, and transgender (LGBT) issues and social justice.
+The LGBT Center and Campus Housing at the University of Louisville host a themed housing option for students who are interested in lesbian, gay, bisexual, transgender, and queer (LGBTQ+) issues and social justice.
 The community, named for gay civil rights activist Bayard Rustin, opened in Fall 2012.